dashpresshq/archaea/docs/installation/env.md

 FORCE_INTROSPECTION=TRUE
 ```

-These settings are good for most production use-cases but lets explain them so you make better decision based on your needs
+These settings are good for most production use-cases but let's give details so you make better decisions based on your needs

 ## CONFIG_ADAPTOR
 Hadmean needs to store a lot of things like your `aes-256-gcm` encrypted database credentials, application users, custom roles, app configuration etc